wang-q/hnsm/README.md

-  count       Count base statistics in FA file(s) das         Domain architecture similarity dedup       Deduplicate records in FA file(s) distance    Estimate distances between DNA/protein sequences filter      Filter records in FA file(s) gz          Compressing a file using the blocked gzip format (BGZF) interleave  Interleave two PE files masked      Masked regions in FA file(s) n50         Count total bases in FA file(s) one         Extract one FA record order       Extract some FA records by the given order range       Extract sequences defined by the range(s) rc          Reverse complement a FA file replace     Replace headers of a FA file manifold    Manifold learning based on pairwise distances similarity  Similarity of vectors sixframe    Six-Frame Translation size        Count total bases in FA file(s) some        Extract some FA records split       Split FA file(s) into several files help        Print this message or the help of the given subcommand(s)
+  count       Count base statistics in FA file(s) das         Domain architecture similarity dedup       Deduplicate records in FA file(s) distance    Estimate distances between DNA/protein sequences using minimizers filter      Filter records in FA file(s) gz          Compressing a file using the blocked gzip format (BGZF) interleave  Interleave two PE files mask        Soft/hard-masking regions in FA file(s) masked      Identify masked regions in FA file(s n50         Count total bases in FA file(s) one         Extract one FA record by name order       Extract some FA records in the order specified by a list range       Extract sequences defined by the range(s) rc          Reverse complement a FA file replace     Replace headers of a FA file based on a TSV mapping manifold    Manifold learning based on pairwise distances similarity  Similarity of vectors sixframe    Six-Frame Translation size        Count total bases in FA file(s) some        Extract some FA records based on a list of names split       Split FA file(s) into several files help        Print this message or the help of the given subcommand(s)